rafonsomartins/tilia/README.md

 This library provides a set of utilities designed to automate repetitive human interactions on a computer.
 By leveraging the power of the `pyautogui` library, this package allows for easy automation of simple tasks such as mouse movements, clicks, keyboard presses, window focus checks, and clipboard operations.
-The library is especially helpful in scenarios where you need to automate SAP interactions or other desktop applications without manually repeating actions across different projects.

 ---